Figure

 | Operating temperature | 10–30 mK | Dilution refrigerator | — |

-- gatemonium — semiconductor-superconductor hybrid
+- gatemonium — semiconductor-superconductor hybrid qubit

-- majorana-topological-qubit — related InAs-Al platform
+- majorana-topological-qubit — related InAs/Al platform, topological protection

 - transmon — shares dispersive readout mechanism